Carn846/Power-Analysis-of-binary-and-8-bit-NN-on-FPGA-Thesis-Code/README.md

 # FPGA-Thesis-Code
-Code for my thesis for Power Analysis of 8 bit and Binary Neural Networks for Image Classification on FPGAs
+Code for my thesis for Power Analysis of 8 bit and Binary Neural Networks for Image Classification on FPGAs.
+It also contains the final thesis report as a PDF in the root folder.

 This folder contains the different aspects of the code.
 It is broken up into the following sub folders:
 - FPGA Networks: A folder containing the zip files needed to be deployed to the FPGA (PYNQ-Z2)